 Matching Your Learning Objectives And Your Tests (Learning Experts Call this “Fidelity”)

-Whether you write your assessments before your training materials or do it the other way, the first step of writing an assessment item is to go back and look at the learning objective(s) for the training.
+Once you’re ready to begin, the first step of writing an assessment item is to go back and look at the learning objective(s) for the training.

 Ask yourself: what does the worker have to do to satisfy the learning objective?
 Once you know that, you can create a proper assessment.
 The assessment, obviously, must determine if the employee can satisfy the learning objective.